Protecting Creativity

 Always seek expert advice

-Other than our first-hand experiences with trademarks and copyright issues, I do not pretend to be an intellectual property expert.
-I always recommend using the services of an expert IP lawyer to understand and protect your position.
-Of course, it is possible to manage your own intellectual property, but there are many complexities, such as which classes or countries you should register in, or when, or if you should pursue enforcement of your rights of ownership if you believe someone has infringed your rights.
+Other than my first-hand experience with trademark and copyright issues, I do not pretend to be an intellectual property expert.
+I always recommend you use the services of a professional IP lawyer.
+Of course, it is possible to manage your own intellectual property, but there are complexities, such as which classes or countries you should register in, or when, or if you should pursue enforcement of your rights of ownership if someone has infringed your rights.

 We have worked with several great IP lawyers over the years and recommend the following:

-Blair Bevan is the National Head of IP at Holding Redlich and has a wealth of experience with top-tier IP legal firms.
+Blair Beven is the CEO and Principal of XVII Degrees.
+Blair has a wealth of experience with top-tier IP legal firms and has helped us on a variety of projects.
 He was also responsible for helping us secure Propella® as a registered trademark.

 Rachael Triplow is the owner of boutique IP legal firm aRc based in New Zealand.
 Rachel has helped us protect the intellectual property for various projects internationally, including Munchie Picchu and Brazooka.